 Meet the Officers

-Sergeant Jett, currently acting Chief of the Crofton Police Department, has over 26 years of law enforcement experience.
+Chief Jett has over 26 years of law enforcement experience.

 He began his career as a patrol officer with the Hyattsville City Police Department in 1997.
 In 1998 he transferred to the Anne Arundel County Sheriff’s Office where he faithfully served for 21 years.
 He spent his first 17 years assigned to the K-9 Unit in the Operations Bureau handling Explosive/Patrol dogs.